 Entry and exit on the independent computer floor is rigorously restricted and controlled.
 Operationally, by clearly separating the System Development Department from the Operations Department, the Bank has guaranteed the functioning of mutual constraints and prevents system risks due to the unlikely event of misuse.

-In order to protect customers' valuable assets and critical information from the recent surge in cybercrime, the Bank has established a Basic Policy for Information Asset Protection (Information Security Policy) and strengthened its control mechanisms relating to information security based on relevant regulations.
+In order to protect customers' valuable assets and critical information from the recent surge in cyber-crime, the Bank has established a Basic Policy for Information Asset Protection (Information Security Policy) and strengthened its control mechanisms relating to information security based on relevant regulations.
+Moreover, based on our Cyber-security Countermeasure Manual, the Bank is putting in place a system that aims to prevent damage from cyber-attacks by stopping them before they occur, or minimizing damage to customers or Bank operations if they do.
 The Bank is also making efforts to improve security by blocking unauthorized access from external connections such as the Internet, preventing information leaks via computer viruses, and promoting timely information sharing with external institutions regarding increasingly high-level, sophisticated cyber-attacks.